cixtor/slackredir/README.md

 ### Installation

-1. Clone of download this repository
+1. Clone or download this repository
 2. Using Chromium open this: chrome://extensions/
 3. Click the _"Load unpacked extension"_ button
 4. Browse your disk and select the extension